hendri54/CollegeEntry/docs/src/index.md

 If student rankings and admissions are supposed to operate on the same object, that object needs to be a single endowment.
 For example, students can be admitted based on expected abiity given GPA and parental.
 This is constructed as an endowment draw.

+Random student rankings can be achieved by simply generating a random endowment draw.

 ```@docs
 AbstractRanking
 AbstractRankingSwitches